nimbusproject/cloudinit.d/docs/README.boottool.txt

     database_ip: ${database.ipaddress}

-This tells cloud-boot to look at all the previous boot levels and search for a service named [svc-database].
+This tells cloudinit.d to look at all the previous boot levels and search for a service named [svc-database].
 Once found it is told to ask that service the value of its variable 'ipaddress'.
 This information can then be used by the bootpgm to properly launch the [svc-webserver].